-Rule 5.
+1 Rule 5.
 Discretionary appeals from interlocutory orders.

-- (a) Petition for permission to appeal.
-Any party may seek an appeal from an interlocutory order by filing a petition for permission to appeal from the interlocutory order with the appellate court with jurisdiction over the case.
-The petition must be filed and served on all other parties to the action within 21 days after the entry of the trial court's order. is entered and served on all other parties to the action.
-If the trial court enters an order on a Saturday, Sunday, or legal holiday, the date of entry will be deemed to be the first day following the trial court's entry that is not a Saturday, Sunday, or legal holiday.
-A timely appeal from an order certified under Rule 54(b), Utah Rules of Civil Procedure, that the appellate court determines is not final may, in the appellate court's discretion, be considered by the appellate court as a petition for permission to appeal an interlocutory order.
-The appellate court may direct the appellant to file a petition that conforms to the requirements of paragraph (c) of this rule. - (b) Fees and filing of petition.
+(a) Petition for permission to appeal.
+Any party may seek an appeal from an 2 interlocutory order by filing a petition for permission to appeal from the interlocutory 3 order with the appellate court with jurisdiction over the case.
+The petition must be filed 4 and served on all other parties to the action within 21 days after the entry of the trial 5 court's order.
+If the trial court enters an order on a Saturday, Sunday, or legal holiday, 6 the date of entry will be deemed to be the first day following the trial court's entry that 7 is not a Saturday, Sunday, or legal holiday.
+A timely appeal from an order certified 8 9 under Rule 54(b), Utah Rules of Civil Procedure, that the appellate court determines is 10 not final may, in the appellate court's discretion, be considered by the appellate court as 11 a petition for permission to appeal an interlocutory order.
+The appellate court may direct the appellant to file a petition that conforms to the requirements of paragraph (c) 12 of this rule.
+13

+(b) Fees and filing of petition.
 The petitioner must file the petition with the appellate court clerk and pay the fee required by statute within seven days of filing.
 The petitioner must serve the petition on the opposing party and notice of the filing of the petition on the trial court.
 If the appellate court issues an order granting permission to appeal, the appellate court clerk will immediately give notice of the order to the respective parties and will transmit the order to the trial court where the order will be filed instead of a notice of appeal.

-(c) Content of petition.
+21 (c) Content of petition.

-(c)(1) The petition must contain:
+- 22 (1) The petition must contain:

-(c)(1)(A) A concise statement of facts material to a consideration of the issue presented and the order sought to be reviewed;
+- (A) A concise statement of facts material to a consideration of the issue presented

+and the order sought to be reviewed;

-$\frac{(c)(1)}{(B)}$ The issue presented expressed in the terms and circumstances of the case but without unnecessary detail, and a demonstration that the
+(B) The issue presented expressed in the terms and circumstances of the case but without unnecessary detail, and a demonstration that the issue was preserved in the trial court.
+Petitioner must state the applicable standard of appellate reviewand cite supporting authority;